 On March 21, 2003 – the same day that the war in Iraq started – three young Americans set out on a trip to Africa.
-They didn’t know it at the time, but this trip would be the start of a social and peaceful Pan-American movement, founded by them, by telling the story of the children of Uganda, children who, in order to survive, learn from an early age not to cry.
+They didn’t know it at the time, but this trip would be the start of a social and peaceful Pan-American movement, founded by them.
+With a camera in hand and eager to ‘tell stories’, these amateur filmmakers arrived ‘by chance’ in northern Uganda.
+Their discovery of the ‘night commuters’ and of a war fought by children led them to form Invisible Children, an organization with international reach which helps the ‘invisible’ children of Uganda – children who, in order to survive, learn from an early age not to cry.

 “One child I know says that he gets a headache if he doesn’t see blood… all of them here are damaged: most of them physically, and all of them psychologically…they’re not like children in other parts of the world.
 Our children aren’t normal.”